workadventure/workadventure/docs/maps/api-ui.md

 );
 ```

-# Manage websites on UI
+# Open fixed iframes

-You can use the scripting API to display websites on the user interface.
+You can use the scripting API to display an iframe (so any HTML element) above the game.
+The iframe is positionned relative to the browser window (so unlike [embedded websites](website-in-map.md), the position of the iframe does not move when someone walks on the map).

 <div class="col">
     <img src="images/ui-website.png" class="figure-img img-fluid rounded" alt="" />